arduino/docs-content/content/hardware/03.nano/boards/nano-matter-community-version/datasheet/datasheet.md

 ## Functional Overview

 <p style="text-align: justify;">
-The core of the Nano Matter is the MGM240SD22VNA microcontroller from Silicon Labs.
+The core of the Nano Matter Community Version is the MGM240SD22VNA microcontroller from Silicon Labs.
 The board also contains several peripherals and actuators connected to its microcontroller, such as a push button and an RGB LED available for the user.
 </p>

 ### Pinout